andywer/puppet-run/README.md

 #### `puppet.argv: string[]`

-Contains all the command line arguments and options passed to `puppet-run` after the script file path.
+Contains all the command line arguments and options passed to `run-headless` after the script file path.

 #### `puppet.exit(exitCode?: number = 0)`

 Causes the script to end.
-The `puppet-run` process will exit with the exit code you pass here.
+The `run-headless` process will exit with the exit code you pass here.

 The exit code defaults to zero.